casdoor/casdoor-website/docs/provider/email/brevo.md

 ![brevo_provider](/img/providers/brevo_provider.png)

 Click on the `Test SMTP Connection` button.
-If you see `provider: SMTP connected successfully`, it means that your Casdoor service can access the MailHog service.
+If you see `provider: SMTP connected successfully`, it means that your Casdoor service can access the Brevo service.

 Next, click on the `Send Testing Email` button.
 If you see `Email sent successfully`, it means that the test email has been sent successfully from the `From` address to the `Test Email`.